mibur1/psy300/book/1_basics/0_refresher.md

 print(model.summary())
 ```

-You should already be familiar with such outputs.
-Briefly, the most important information is the model parameters displayed under `coef` and the performance statistics such as the `R-squared`.
+In this output, the most important information are the model parameters displayed under `coef` and the performance statistics such as the `R-squared`.
 You can see that our model has an R-squared of 0.753, which means that the model explains 75% of the variance in the data.
 That's pretty good!
 But I'm sure we can do better.
 After all, life is more complicated than just a straigth line, no? <sub>(And we also know that the underlying data was simulated according to a 3rd order polynomial.)</sub>

 ```{code-cell} ipython3